 The precise role of a water-soluble compound, which includes chromium and helps insulin maintain proper blood sugar levels, also known as the Glucose Tolerance Factor, is not well understood.
 However, it is believed that this aids cellular insulin absorption by helping to move insulin across the membranes of a cell.
 The ability to stimulate insulin absorption has led some to believe that chromium plays an anabolic role in the body.

 Unlike macronutrients, which are consumed in terms of hundreds of grams each day, micronutrients are consumed daily in terms of micrograms (µg) or milligrams (mg).
 Chromium helps control whole body metabolism, including how one utilizes energy and how well people function.

-In terms of nourishment for the body, nuts, wholegrain cereals, shell fish, eggs, and fruits and vegetables are chromium sources.
-Some dietary sources of chromium with greater chromium content include:
+In terms of nourishment for the body, nuts, wholegrain cereals, shellfish, eggs, fruits, and vegetables are the primary dietary sources of chromium.
+In particular, mussels, brazil nuts, oysters, and pears have some of the highest amounts of dietary chromium. dietary sources of chromium with greater chromium content include:

 - Mussels – 128 µg/100g.

 - Brazil nuts – 100 µg/100g.

 - Pears – 27 µg/100g.